softworkz/embyuserwiki/Server-Settings.md

 The server has several settings that can be used to customize how it presents itself to users.

 - **Friendly server name**: used to set a custom name for your server.
-If no friendly name is set, the hostname of the computer will be used instead.
+This name will be displayed within Media Browser apps.
+If no friendly name is set, the computer name will be used instead.

-- **Preferred display language**: used to set the language for the server.
-Currently, many translations are works in progress.
-If you wish to contribute, please let us know in the [forums](http://mediabrowser.tv/forums).
+- **Preferred display language**: used to set the language for the server's web interface.

 ## Advanced settings